gahan-corporation/wyatt/addons/website/README.md

 call-to-actions, jobs announces, events, customer references, blogs, etc.

 Traditional eCommerce and CMS have poorly designed backends as it's not their core focus.
-With the Odoo integration, you benefit from the best management software to follow-up on your orders, your jobs applicants, your leads, etc.
+With the Gerp integration, you benefit from the best management software to follow-up on your orders, your jobs applicants, your leads, etc.

 A Great Mobile Experience